rietho/blogdown_website/content/blog/2021-12-26-about-the-gap-the-mind-blog/index.md

 When analysing data, we do not just want to be mindful of the gap between our summary and what happens in reality.
 We also wanna watch out for how people interpret our data vs. which interpretation is actually feasible.
 There are often quite some gaps between the ideas people have in their minds and the actual data.

-All of that is a long way of saying, even though data analytics is often seen as purely technical or objective, there are many gaps and a lot happens in people's minds.
+All of that is a long way of saying, even though data science is often seen as purely technical or objective, there are many gaps and a lot happens in people's minds.
 And way too often things get mixed up.

 ### Management